pvnovarese/2022-DevOpsWorld/README.md

 For maximum benefit from this workshop, you'll need the following:

+* a github account
+* a web browser
+* Syft installed on your laptop - https://github.com/anchore/syft
+* Grype installed on your laptop - https://github.com/anchore/grype

+Optional:

-* Docker Desktop (or some other container runtime) installed on your laptop (https://www.docker.com/products/docker-desktop/)
+* Docker Desktop (or some other container runtime) installed on your laptop - https://www.docker.com/products/docker-desktop/
-* A github account
-* (optional) a Docker Hub ID (https://hub.docker.com/signup)
+* A Docker Hub ID - https://hub.docker.com/signup

-It is also possible to instead run all the labs on a remote linux host such as an AWS EC2 instance.
-If you want to do this, we would recommend at least a T2.medium (EC2 instances will not be provided as part of the workshop).

 ## Lab 0: Jenkins Setup